How to Extract Text from Images Using OneNotewphungerford

 Have you ever encountered information in a picture that you wanted to copy?
 An easy way to get that information without retyping it is to use Microsoft OneNote.
-It supports optical character recognition (OCR), so you can extract text from a picture, paste the text into an application, and edit it.
+It supports optical character recognition (OCR), so you can extract text from images, paste the text into an application, and edit it.

 OneNote is part of the Microsoft Office suite.
 If you do not have an Office suite, you can download the free OneNote 2016 application, which works on computers running Windows 7 or later.

 To extract text from a picture using OneNote 2007 or later, follow the steps below.

 - Copy the picture containing the text into the default notebook or one that you have created.
 If you have not used OneNote before, see the tutorial “Get started with OneNote and notebooks” for information on how to use it.

 - Right-click the image and select the “Copy Text from Picture” option.

 - Place the cursor where you want to paste the text and press Ctrl+V (press the Ctrl and V keys at the same time).
 Besides pasting the text into OneNote, you can paste it into a text editor such as Notepad or other applications such as Microsoft Excel.

 - Check the text to make sure it was extracted correctly.
 The accuracy of the OCR function depends on the quality of the image from which you extracted the text.

 Besides extracting text from pictures, you can extract text from screenshots that you capture.
 This is useful if you want to capture text that you cannot normally copy by highlighting and pressing Ctrl+C. For example, you can take a screenshot of a drop-down box on a web page or a list of files being displayed in Windows Explorer, and then extract the text from the screenshot.
 To do so, follow these steps: